goodshawn12/REST/README.md

 ### Video Tutorials
+New Video of REST(2.0) for Real-time Automatic Artifact Rejection! [https://www.youtube.com/watch?v=N3N-rHWexIs].
-There are some video primers on how to use REST available on YouTube.
-The (first video)[https://www.youtube.com/watch?v=W5mAAS0xxio] is an overview of the layout and basic features of REST.
+Previous demo videos: The (first video)[https://www.youtube.com/watch?v=W5mAAS0xxio] is an overview of the layout and basic features of REST.
 The (second video)[https://www.youtube.com/watch?v=Ud2XNQy1FkE] is an example of how to use REST for real-time eye-component rejection.
-More videos may come.

 ### Files description: